 Also, check with your artist which products are strictly forbidden and avoid using them.
 After washing your brows, dry them by gently patting with a clean tissue.
 You will need to do this for at least a week.

-Besides that, there is a list of activities you need to avoid, such as:
+Besides that, there is a list of things you need to avoid after the treatment.

 Also, you mustn’t touch your brows and remove the scabs on your own.